 - consider travelling overseas to work (you'll need an aviation licence for the country you want to work in).

 Most helicopter pilots work for small companies

-Most helicopter operators in New Zealand are small companies employing fewer than 10 staff.
-Some are owner-operators.
-Only a few larger companies have 30 staff or more.
+Most helicopter operators in New Zealand employ fewer than 10 staff.
+Some helicopter pilots are self-employed or work as flying instructors.

 Helicopter pilots can also work for businesses involved in:

 - oil and gas exploration